muratk3n/thirdwave/en/tweets/2019/week37.md

 ---

-You are a financier, libertard, so you are literally the last person who can justfully make that comment.
+This guy is a financier, fine; but are you adding so much more value than, say, a parent?

-"New generation wants to earn money without adding value"
+"New generation wants to earn money without [a job]"

 *2019-9-9 22:50:47*